aenyne/trinitys_mirror/README.md

 ## How is it used?

 The application will display an icon at the bottom of the video conferencing tool that includes the filter masks.
-The minimum MVP will be an application for Zoom and will focus only on the lips.
+The minimum product version will be an application for Zoom and will focus only on the lips.
 <br>
 <br> The user would click on the icon and a banner will be displayed, showing a color palette and products of the partners.